iShares S&P Mid-Cap 400 Growth ETF (NYSEARCA:IJK) Sees Strong Trading Volume

-iShares S&P Mid-Cap 400 Growth ETF (NYSEARCA:IJK – Get Free Report) shares saw strong trading volume on Tuesday .
-361,157 shares were traded during trading, an increase of 4% from the previous session’s volume of 347,750 shares.The stock last traded at $90.32 and had previously closed at $90.06.
+Shares of iShares S&P Mid-Cap 400 Growth ETF (NYSEARCA:IJK – Get Free Report) saw unusually-strong trading volume on Monday .
+Approximately 498,788 shares traded hands during mid-day trading, an increase of 42% from the previous session’s volume of 352,147 shares.The stock last traded at $91.22 and had previously closed at $91.25.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in IJK.
-Moneta Group Investment Advisors LLC raised its stake in iShares S&P Mid-Cap 400 Growth ETF by 110,082.1% during the 4th quarter.
-Moneta Group Investment Advisors LLC now owns 49,198,507 shares of the company’s stock worth $3,360,258,000 after acquiring an additional 49,153,855 shares in the last quarter.
-International Assets Investment Management LLC boosted its holdings in shares of iShares S&P Mid-Cap 400 Growth ETF by 7,164.1% in the fourth quarter.
-International Assets Investment Management LLC now owns 1,264,828 shares of the company’s stock valued at $100,200,000 after acquiring an additional 1,247,416 shares in the last quarter.
-USA Financial Formulas boosted its holdings in iShares S&P Mid-Cap 400 Growth ETF by 6,476,084.6% during the fourth quarter.
-USA Financial Formulas now owns 841,904 shares of the company’s stock worth $66,696,000 after buying an additional 841,891 shares in the last quarter.
-Midland Wealth Advisors LLC purchased a new stake in iShares S&P Mid-Cap 400 Growth ETF during the fourth quarter worth about $64,107,000.
-Finally, Modern Wealth Management LLC purchased a new stake in iShares S&P Mid-Cap 400 Growth ETF during the fourth quarter worth about $32,001,000.
+Large investors have recently made changes to their positions in the business.
+Capital Investment Counsel Inc purchased a new position in iShares S&P Mid-Cap 400 Growth ETF during the third quarter worth about $28,000.
+Mark Sheptoff Financial Planning LLC purchased a new stake in shares of iShares S&P Mid-Cap 400 Growth ETF during the 4th quarter valued at approximately $29,000.
+Sheets Smith Wealth Management bought a new position in iShares S&P Mid-Cap 400 Growth ETF in the 3rd quarter worth approximately $31,000.
+Partnership Wealth Management LLC purchased a new stake in shares of iShares S&P Mid-Cap 400 Growth ETF in the fourth quarter worth about $31,000.
+Finally, Creekmur Asset Management LLC purchased a new stake in iShares S&P Mid-Cap 400 Growth ETF in the fourth quarter valued at approximately $33,000.

 About iShares S&P Mid-Cap 400 Growth ETF